Grouflon/mirror/README.md

 - Add `${MIRROR_INCLUDE_DIRS}` to your target include folders list.

 ### Manually
-- Compile mirror.cpp alongside your project
+- Compile mirror_base.cpp,  alongside your project
 - (Optional) Also compile the source files of the tools you intend to use from the "Tools" folder

 ## How to declare